BaseMax/TopPHPFunctions/README.md

 > Why this repository?
 As a lead developer in the team, I am teaching the functions to my team members deeply.

+## Where is the Data?

+The functions are named, and ranked from 1 to 100.
+The other 4500 functions are not ranked here.

+The frequency column represents how often this function is used across PHP code repositories: the reference corpus is a list of 2500 PHP Open Source projects (top 1000 composer, github/gitlab/gitee public repo, downloaded archives…).

 ### PHP Functions

 | Rank	 | Function	 | Frequency	 | Average |